Squidgge/1701QCA-Assessment1/replicationproject/replication.md

 I found that using the MicroBit tutorial was my main help, looking at the code that they used felt like cheating a bit , even though its part of the project.
 Afterwards trial and error was the main approach I took with seeing if the code would work inreality and not just in the microbit's simulator.
 My code ended up being a very long and tedious ordeal looking nothing like what I expected it to.

 An interesting extention to the project could be the adding things like athe little waver toggle electric guitars have.
-Using some sort of toggle, a little gaming joystick perhaps,  to add another interesting element to tthe project.
+Using some sort of toggle, a little gaming joystick perhaps,  to add another interesting element to the project.